kksudo/startups-cicd-pipeline/README.md

 2. **Fork or Clone This Repository**

    Start by forking or cloning this repository to your GitHub account.
+You need only one branch\tag for your project, which you chose in the first step.

 3. **Configure GitHub Secrets**